-Graduate students typically take 2 years to complete the MS degree and another 5 for the PhD.
+Graduate students typically take two years to complete the MS degree and another five for the PhD.

 Our students participate in an innovative curriculum designed to provide the professional skills necessary for research in academic and applied/practicing anthropology settings.
 Students are encouraged to develop individualized programs by pursuing connections with other Purdue programs including Women’s, Gender and Sexuality Studies, Center for Aging, American Studies, Engineering and Materials Science, Center for the Environment, and the Interdisciplinary Program in Ingestive Behavior.

-We are a growing and dynamic faculty that offers personalized mentoring, camaraderie, and a great sense of community among the faculty and grad students.
+We are a dynamic faculty that offers personalized mentoring, camaraderie, and a great sense of community among the faculty and graduate students.
 Through the student-run Anthropology Graduate Student Organization (AGSO), our students promote the needs, interests, and ideas of graduate students.

 Prospective applicants are encouraged to contact particular professors they are interested in working with prior to applying.
 Applications for admission to the master's or Ph.D. program must be submitted by December 15th to be considered for the subsequent fall semester, as well as for the full range of funding opportunities.
 For further information, please contact the Academic Program Manager at email@example.com or 765-496-7428.